Phase MI-1 4th Avenue

 The 4th Avenue North Floodwall phase of the project is located between just west of Broadway and just east of Third Street NE.
 This phase features floodwalls, earthen levees, a large pump station and other key features.

-The project has approximately 2,250 feet of floodwalls, earthen levees on both sides of where the Broadway Bridge connects on the north side of the river, and one removable closure structure.
+The project includes approximately 2,250 feet of floodwalls, earthen levees on both sides of the Broadway Bridge on the north side of the river, and removable closure structures.

-The 4th Avenue Floodwall phase (Phase 1) engineering design is completed and permitted, with construction starting spring of 2018.
+The 4th Avenue Floodwall (Phase 1) has been under construction since the spring of 2018.
 Construction is expected to be completed in two to three seasons.

 Phase MI-2 Napa Valley